 A Dance with Dragons

 Euron sends Victarion to Meereen to bring Daenerys Targaryen back to him, and gives Victarion the horn.
 Victarion has the horn with him aboard the Iron Victory.
 According to Moqorro, the Valyrian glyphs on the horn read, "I am Dragonbinder ...
-No mortal man should sound me and live ...
+No mortal man shall sound me and live ...
 Blood for fire, fire for blood."

 Moqorro says whoever blows the horn will die but any dragons that hear will obey the horn's master.
 The red priests says Victarion must be made the horn's master and he must claim the horn with blood.